Using the API

 Using the API: Core Workflows¶

-This guide shows how to use the HTTP API end-to-end: check health, add an instance, triage using tasks/threads, ingest and search knowledge, schedule recurring checks, and view status.
+This guide shows how to use the HTTP API end-to-end: check health, create clusters/instances, triage using tasks/threads, ingest and search knowledge, schedule recurring checks, and view status.
 It focuses on concrete workflows rather than a full reference.

 Prerequisites¶